melvyniandrag/Linux_Lecture_Notes/Week6/ExtraStuff/Readme.md

 Type `:reg` to see them

 To paste from a register , type the register value then p.
 For example, if you want to paste the stuff that was in register `"4` you type `"4p` and it will be pasted.
-Very cool stuff if you hva
+Very cool stuff if you hvae to keep track of a lot of cutting and pasting.
+I dont think windows lets you do this.

+##tmux

+ctbl+b c
+ctrl+b n
+ctrl+b p

+multiple windows open at once.
+Like tabs.